Attention economy: Social attention, collective attention

 Attention economics is also relevant to the social sphere.
-Specifically, long-term attention can be considered according to the attention that people dedicate to managing their interactions with others.
+Specifically, long-term attention can be understood as the attention people devote to managing their interactions with others.
 Dedicating too much attention to these interactions can lead to "social interaction overload", i.e. when people are overwhelmed in managing their relationships with others, for instance in the context of social network services in which people are the subject of a high level of social solicitations.
 Digital media and the internet facilitate participation in this economy by creating new channels for distributing attention.
-Ordinary people are now empowered to reach a wide audience by publishing their own content and commenting on the content of others.
+Ordinary people are now empowered to reach a wide audience by publishing their own content and commenting on others' content.

 Social attention can also be associated to collective attention, i.e. how "attention to novel items propagates and eventually fades among large populations".

 Applications

 In advertising

 Sound trucks, like this one in Japan, involuntarily occupy the attention of those who hear them, an example of attention theft.

 "Attention economics" treats a potential consumer's attention as a resource.
 Traditional media advertisers followed a model that suggested consumers went through a linear process they called AIDA (attention, interest, desire and action).
 Attention is therefore a major and the first stage in the process of converting non-consumers.
 Since the cost to transmit advertising to consumers has become sufficiently low given that more ads can be transmitted to a consumer (e.g. via online advertising) than the consumer can process, the consumer's attention becomes the scarce resource to be allocated.
 As such, a superfluidity of information may hinder an individual's decision-making who keeps searching and comparing products as long as it promises to provide more than it is using up.

 Advertisers that produce attention-grabbing content that is presented to unconsenting consumers without compensation have been criticized for perpetrating attention theft.
+The commercialization of attention also occurs in physical spaces.
+Focus Media describes its elevator advertisements as "high-attention" and "low-interference", citing the enclosed and relatively distraction-free environment of elevators.
+In 2025, Kong Junyou, a student at Shanghai University, protested this model through a filmed five-day action in which he shut down more than 100 residential elevator advertising screens.